prateekkumbar4546/Boook-Recommendation/README.md

 Number of books by author
 These visualizations can be found in the visualizations folder.

-Future Work
+# Future Work
-Implement other recommendation algorithms (e.g., collaborative filtering) Increase the size of the dataset for more accurate recommendations Improve the user interface for easier input and visualization of recommendations Contributors
+Implement other recommendation algorithms (e.g., collaborative filtering) Increase the size of the dataset for more accurate recommendations Improve the user interface for easier input and visualization of recommendations
-Your Name
+# Contributors
+Prateek Kumar Kumbar
 Please feel free to contribute to this project by submitting a pull request.